Joy-less/Holo/README.md

 ### Methods

-Methods run under a context accessible with `self`.
+Methods run under a target accessible with `self`.

 Methods are called by name.
 Brackets are optional.
 ```